marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/controlling-the-compilation-driver-gcc.rst

 .. c:macro:: LINK_LIBGCC_SPECIAL_1

-  Define this macro if the driver program should find the library libgcc.a.
+  Define this macro if the driver program should find the library :samp:`libgcc.a`.
 If you do not define this macro, the driver program will pass the argument :option:`-lgcc` to tell the linker to do the search.

 .. c:macro:: LINK_GCC_C_SEQUENCE_SPEC